 What Is Military Motivation?

 Motivation is a physiological response and a feeling of willingness.
-As for military motivation, it's what makes you keep trying when the challenges seem overwhelming.
-It's what keeps you engaged as long as you're needed.
-Military motivation is special.
-It's special because it has to be.
+It is an incentive or stimulus that drives you to act.
+As for military motivation, it's the force that makes you keep trying when the challenges seem overwhelming or nearly impossible.
+It's what keeps you engaged for as long as you're needed.
+Military motivation kicks in when you have a mission to accomplish or are standing watch on very little sleep.
+Military motivation is special because it has to be—and it has to be because, more often than not, lives, freedoms, and security are at stake.

 Unique Military Motivation Challenges

-In the military, motivation means a willingness to do one of the most difficult jobs possible.
-What's more, you may have to do that job in harsh, unfamiliar environments and extremely stressful and urgent situations.
-Facing the unknown is a commonplace event in the military, but there are some known challenges to prepare yourself for throughout your time in service.
+What's more, you may have to perform a military mission in harsh, unfamiliar environments or small spaces, with lots of heavy gear, oftentimes under extremely stressful and urgent circumstances.
+Facing the unknown is commonplace in the military, but there are some known ways to prepare yourself for your time in the service.

 When you're in the military, in a sense, you're always on duty.
-Sure, you have downtime and family getaways sometimes, but they're never anything you can count on 100%.
-When you're needed, you have to check back in and get to work.
+Sure, you have downtime and the occasional family getaway, but oftentimes your days off are interrupted and, if you're needed, you may have to check back in and get to work.
+This also makes it difficult to plan events or vacations in advance because the needs of your command always take precedence, and schedules are subject to change as different needs arise.

 If you're out on a mission or even if you have a nice home on base, your military duties are never far away.
-You have to conduct yourself according to military rules and customs or face the consequences from your supervisor or commander.
-You may have time off, but you always represent your branch of service.
-That takes consistent motivation every day!
+You have to conduct yourself according to military rules and customs or face the consequences from your chain of command.
+You may have time off, but you always represent your branch of service, both in and out of the uniform.
+That takes consistent motivation every day.

 A Constant Need To Adapt